dxgp/digital-forensics-notes/chapter6-tools.md

 Most challenging of all tasks.
 The subfunctions used in investigations are data viewing, keyword searching, decompressing or uncompressing, carving, decrypting and bookmarking/tagging.
 Pre-made wordlists and filtering by extensions are some features to look for in an extraction tool.

 ### Reconstruction
 Re-create a suspect drivr to show what happened during a crime or an incident.
-The subfunctions are disk to disk copy, image to disk copy, partition to partition copy, image to partition copy.
+The subfunctions are disk to disk copy, image to disk copy (tools include *SafeBack, SnapBack, EnCase, FTK Imager, PrDiscover*), partition to partition copy, image to partition copy.

+### Reporting
+Required for completing a forensics investigation.
+It must log reports and generate them.

+## Software Tools
+The command line tools are:
+1. *Norton DiskEdit*: One of the first MS-DOS tools used for computer investigations.

+The forensic tools for unix systems are:
+1. *SMART*: Designed to be installed on various linux systems and can analyze a variety of systems.
+Also includes a hex viewer.
+2. *Helix*: Can be loaded on a live Windows system.
+3. *Sleuth Kit*: Linux command line forensics tool.
+4. *Autopsy*: GUI/browser interface that runs Sleuth Kit in the background.
+5. *Knoppix-STD*: Knoppix Security Tools Distribution is a collection of tools for configuring security measures, including computer and network forensics.
+Available as a Linux bootable CD.